keymask/keymask-js/README.md

 allows both the LCG and the `Base41` encoding to be customized.
 If it is longer than `32` bytes, only the first `32` bytes will be used.

-Note, however, that if a preconfigured `Base41` encoder is provided to the `Keymask` constructor (see `encoder` option below), the seed only needs to be `8` bytes long, and will be used solely to customize the LCG `Generator`.
+Note, however, that if a preconfigured `KeymaskEncoder` is provided to the `Keymask` constructor (see `encoder` option below), the seed only needs to be `8` bytes long, and will be used solely to customize the LCG `Generator`.
 In this case, if more than `8` bytes are provided, only the first `8` bytes will be used.

-The `seed` should therefore be either `32` or `8` bytes long, depending on whether a preconfigured `Base41` encoder is used.
+The `seed` should therefore be either `32` or `8` bytes long, depending on whether a preconfigured `KeymaskEncoder` is used.
 (Note that seeding the encoder itself requires `24` bytes.)

 Providing a randomized `seed` is highly recommended, as this makes the mappings